 To set the scene, imagine you lay in bed all day and somehow managed to literally not move a muscle, you would still need to consume around 80% of your overall calories to keep your body running properly!
 That will shock many, who have the view that if they have sat around doing nothing all day they don’t really need to eat.
 A study of 150 adults in Scotland reported an average BMR of 1500 calories a day, with the lowest being 1027 calorie per day and the highest being 2499 calories per day.

 Chronically eating less calories than your BMR will not only never get you the body you want, but is also very detrimental to your health.
-It can lead to a host of issues such as chronic fatigue, broken sleep, anxiety, depression, bad skin, hair falling out etc., as well as something that’s sometimes called ‘skinny/fat syndrome’.
+It can lead to a host of issues, including something that’s sometimes called ‘skinny/fat syndrome’.
 This is where your body has eaten away at much of your muscle mass but it’s still holding on to fat as it goes into survival mode.

 Remember, on a simple level, it’s all about calories in, calories out.
 Realising that as individuals we all have our own calorie requirement to maintain our current weight, not just at a BMR level but also depending on how many calories we expend through exercise and day to day movement.

 Whether male or female, whether your primary goal is muscle growth or fat loss, great focus should be put on increasing overall muscle mass.

 The more muscle mass we have, the higher our calorie requirements, which naturally leads to an increase in fat loss.
 If you’re serious about getting results, you must be predominately lifting weights through big progressive movements such as squats, deadlifts, presses etc., whilst also feeding your body correctly, taking note of your own specific BMR and overall calorie needs.